slowernews/hamster-system/README.md

 - bundle of projects (derived from twitter hashtag): **#**

-        Inside folders {current} and {archive} you have bundles of projects:
+        Inside CURRENT and ARCHIVE folders you store bundles of projects:
         Example: #large investor (bundle with all projects of a client)

 - project (derived from twitter mention): **@**

-    	Inside bundle folders you have projects:
+    	Inside #bundle folders you store projects:
-        Example: @house in lisbon
+        Example: @house in portugal

-        To reduce the need of memorization, when naming the project folder you might add the bundle name (if existent):
-        Example: #large investor@house in lisbon

 - subproject (derived from OO programming): **.**

-    	Inside projects you can have subprojects:
+    	Inside @projects we store subprojects:
         Example: .building permit

-        To reduce the need of memorization, when naming the subproject folder you might add the project name:
-        Example: @house in lisbon.building permit

 - folder (each nesting level): **-**

-    	Inside subprojects you can have folders:
+    	Inside .subprojects we store folders:
         Example: -plans

-        On nested folders you might add previous folder(s) name to reduce memorization:
+===
+###Naming:

+- to reduce the need of memorization or unnecessary nesting on a project, you can name a folder joining more than one nesting level:

+        You have only one project inside a bundle, you can simplify nesting:
+        Example: #large investor@house in portugal

+        Folder name is too generalist, you can add anterior nesting name(s) to help remembering:
+        Example: @house in portugal.building permit
         Example: -drawings-sections
         Example: -drawings-details-wall

-===
-###Naming:

 - use spaces or other naming style<sup id="refnote3"> [3](#footnote3)</sup>:

-        Example using spaces: #large investor@house in lisbon Example using camelCase: #largeInvestor@houseInLisbon
+        Example using spaces: #large investor@house in portugal Example using camelCase: #largeInvestor@houseInPortugal
-        Example using PascalCase: #LargeInvestor@HouseInLisbon

 - but don't use these symbols for regular naming: **# @ . - + $ % { } [ ]**